Gestational Diabetes Test Prep | 3 & 1 Hour Glucose Test Instructions & Expectations

 If you are so unfortunate as to fail the gestational diabetes one hour test, you will probably be required to complete the three hour test.
 With my second pregnancy this happened to me and I was not very pleased about it!
-The gestational diabetes three hour test is more difficult to complete and it was more taxing for me physically.
+The 3 hour glucose tolerance test is more difficult to complete and it was more taxing for me physically.
 However, DO NOT assume that just because you have to take the test that you’ve already cemented your failure.
 I was sure that the second test was just a formality for me, but it turns out that I passed the second test and did not have gestational diabetes!

 Here is a breakdown of the process involved for the gestational diabetes three hour test: